FANMixco/toastmasters-timer-legacy/README.md

+# Check the latest edition: [Toastmasters Timer Material Design][6]

+## This repo and website only exists for legacy purposes.
+No new features are going to be added.

 The best [Toastmasters Timer][3] for your meetings, it's simple, fast, and accurate.
 It was developed by [Federico Navarrete][1] of **[The Leader Ship Toastmasters][2]** in Lodz, Poland.

 Feel free to level up your meetings using it anywhere at any time in all your meetings!